thorikawa/GlassMusicReader/README.md

 export ANDROID_HOME=/your/path/to/android-sdk
 ```

-After satisfying that requirements, the build is pretty simple:
+After satisfying those requirements, the build is pretty simple:

 * Run `./gradlew assembleDebug` from the root directory build the APK only
 * Run `./gradlew installDebug` from the root directory to build and run